gbrayut/cloud-examples/gke-iam-misc/secrets.md

 Instead of granting permissions on individual secrets, you can instead use project/folder/organization level [IAM Conditions](https://cloud.google.com/iam/docs/conditions-overview) for [resource attributes](https://cloud.google.com/iam/docs/conditions-attribute-reference#resource).

-Note: Not sure if you can use attribute/labels/tags in the conditions, but I suspect it only supports the resource name since that is the only parameter in the project.secrets.versions [access method](https://cloud.google.com/secret-manager/docs/reference/rest/v1/projects.secrets.versions/access).
+Note: I don't believe attribute or labels can be used in the conditions.
+I suspect it only supports the resource name since that is the only parameter in the project.secrets.versions [access method](https://cloud.google.com/secret-manager/docs/reference/rest/v1/projects.secrets.versions/access).

 Note: [Principal attributes](https://cloud.google.com/iam/docs/conditions-attribute-reference#principals) can only be used when creating [Principal Access Boundary Policies](https://cloud.google.com/iam/docs/principal-access-boundary-policies).
 You cannot dynamically evaluate rules based on the principal or any other GKE identity attributes besides the ones listed above.